 Where do young adults live?
 Last week, the Pew Research issued a report , “The Return of the Multi-Generational Family Household,” drawing on an earlier study of December 2009.
 One in eight Americans between the ages of 22-29 reported moving in with their parents as a result of the recession.
 Pew calls this the “Boomerang Effect.”

-There’s another variation on the theme.
-Young adults living with relatives or family friends.
+There’s another variation on the boomerang effect: young adults living with relatives or family friends.

 As I was doing research for my book, I found a shared housing arrangement between a godmother and goddaughter.
 They are both delighted with the arrangement.
 In my own family, my sister has our nephew as a housemate.
 Not only do these arrangements help out people in need, they also provide many benefits for those who open up their homes.